Konica Minolta Maxxum 7D: Other problems

 It did have one problem which appeared to afflict all of the 7Ds at one point in their working lives: the development of "first frame black" aka "error 58" in which after a period of not being used, the first frame turned up dark.
 Sony for a while fixed this problem, and so did some private camera shops, however the parts which caused the problem are no longer available.
-First Frame Blank is often a simple process of turning off and back on, though it can lead to blank frames all the time.
-Another significant problem is misalignment of the sensor, where the sensor is stuck at one of the positions it can take up to counteract camera shake or it fails completely often due to one of the piezo actuators which 'shake' the sensor.
+First Frame Black is often solved by the simple process of turning the camera off and back on, though it can lead to black frames all the time.

+Another significant problem is misalignment of the sensor, where the sensor is stuck at one of the positions it can take up to counteract camera shake; or it fails completely, often due to one of the piezo actuators which 'shake' the sensor.
 There is a chugging sound and no picture can be taken.
 Repairs for this are prohibitive but are still available at a few specialist centers.